cozajeden/ai_agents/README.md

 - **Separation of Concerns**: Model management, chat, and database operations are separate
 - **Maintainability**: Each module has a single responsibility
 - **Scalability**: Easy to add new features without affecting existing code
-- **Testing**: Each module can be tested independently with comprehensive test coverage
+- **Testing**: Each module can be tested independently with minimal, fast tests
 - **Documentation**: Clear API structure with logical grouping
 - **CI/CD**: Automated testing and deployment pipeline
 - **Database**: Robust PostgreSQL backend with connection pooling and health checks